shaoran/yagwr/README.md

 ## Inspiration/Acknowledgments, isn't there enough of these projects already?

 That's a fair question.
 Before I decided to write my own project, I looked for projects that would fit my needs.
-And while I found quite a few out there.
-But they were either to simple or to complex for my needs.
+And while I found quite a few out there, they were either to simple or to complex for my needs.
 One project in particular that got almost right for my needs is [gitlab-webhook-receiver][gitlab-webhook-receiver].
 However I had a few issues with it when I tested it, so I decided to write my